 Step 2: Submit KS Certification Statement

-Once you have access into Net Partner, you will be able to do the following:
+Once you have access into KS Net Partner, you will be able to do the following:

-1. Read, acknowledge, and submit your KS Certification Statement (required)
+1. Read, acknowledge (by selecting ‘yes’ or ‘no’), and submit your KS Certification Statement (required)

 Step 3: Submit Required Documents

-All applicants are required to submit documents to help us determine your financial need.
+All applicants are required to submit documents to complete the application.
 Please carefully read the directions provided below.

 Reminders for Award Recipients